 The file for the analytical model generated with Open BIM Analytical Model is the one that should be used as the starting file in the program.

 The process for importing construction systems is automatically activated when the CYPE Construction Systems file is selected in the window for importing project information from BIMserver.center.

 Finishing the analysis model

 When accessing the general CYPETHERM EPlus interface, the elements with construction systems assigned in CYPE Construction Systems are already defined.
 At this point, the analysis model is completed using the options available in the “General data” group and the “Edges” tool in the BIMserver.center group, as well as the “Library”, “Zones” and “Systems” options found in the list under the “Building” tab.
 Changes or minor corrections can be applied by editing the elements directly in CYPETHERM EPlus.

 After making the final adjustments, in the “Analysis” tab, CYPETHERM EPlus allows the analysis to be launched and the results to be obtained.
 These include reports on energy demand and consumption, as well as a series of additional reports, such as the description of materials and construction elements, reports on condensation, linear thermal bridges and indoor comfort.

 The advantage of following this workflow is twofold.

 Firstly, the geometry of spaces and construction elements is already defined in the CYPETHERM family of programs thanks to the development of the architectural model in CYPE Architecture and the generation of the analytical model in Open BIM Analytical Model.

-Secondly, the construction elements that have been developed in Open BIM Construction Systems will be characterised.
-Only properties that have not been defined in Open BIM Construction Systems should be completed.
+Secondly, the construction elements that have been developed in CYPE Construction Systems will be characterised.
+Only properties that have not been defined in CYPE Construction Systems should be completed.

-Following the procedure described above, the construction systems defined in Open BIM Construction Systems can be imported into other programs.
+Following the procedure described above, the construction systems defined in CYPE Construction Systems can be imported into other programs.